-A long-standing approach in project management has been to provide teams with hard skills to solve their problems.
-This workshop provides a complementing and supporting approach to nurture collaboration and leadership in team development.
-By including this supporting pillar, the process of project management is more successful and you can achieve better outcomes with the hard skills that you have.
+A common approach in project management has been to just give teams more hard skills to solve their problems.
+This workshop develops under-appreciated soft skills such as collaboration and diversity to strengthen trust, respect and resilience so you can achieve better outcomes with the hard skills that you already have.

-This 2 day or 4 half day workshop is an experiential and collaborative learning opportunity, designed to accommodate different learning styles to increase engagement and learning retention.
+This is an experiential and collaborative learning opportunity, designed to accommodate different learning styles to increase engagement and learning retention.
 The first part of the workshop focuses on aspects of communication, collaboration and conflict management.
 In the second half of the workshop, we work in small learning teams for a number of exercises including the collaborative development of a large scale project schedule that includes consideration of risk.
 It’s in this exercise that we implement the skills that we learned on the first day in a practical way.

-This workshop is available in person or online in both English and French, for 2 full days or 4 half days.
+Available in person or online in both English and French, for 2 full days or 4 half days.

 Additional materials in: